hanicinecm/pygmol/docs/index.rst

 Both inputs to the ``Model`` class have their own documentation pages explaining them in
 detail: `Chemistry <chemistry.rst>`_, `PlasmaParameters <plasma_parameters.rst>`_.

 One note is in order: A fast glance at the argon_oxygen_chemistry_ makes very clear that this is a *terrible* format for defining static chemistry data.
-Instead, the intention is that in real situation, the ``chemistry`` passed to the ``Model`` will be an instance of much more powerful class (coded responsibly by the user either inheriting from ``pygmol.abc.Chemistry`` or mirroring the interface exactly), which defines the abstract attributes needed as dynamic ``@properties``, rather than class attributes as used in the example.
+Instead, the intention is that in real situation, the ``chemistry`` passed to the ``Model`` will be an instance of much more powerful class (coded responsibly by the user either inheriting from ``pygmol.abc.Chemistry`` or mirroring the interface exactly), which defines the attributes needed by the model as dynamic ``@properties``, rather than static class attributes as used in the example.

 With that out of the way, let us instantiate our model: